 You’ll first be given tasks to handle before your surgery, this could mean bloodwork or MRI’s to determine any missed problem areas.
 You’ll be given a set of instructions to follow before your surgery like when to stop eating and what to avoid prior to surgery.
 You might have to wash with a special soap.

-On the day of your procedure, your surgery may take place in an outpatient surgery center or a hospital.
+On the day of your procedure, your surgery may take place in an outpatient surgery center.
 You’ll then be given general anesthesia to avoid any pain.
 Your anesthesiology team will go over everything prior to surgery.

 During the procedure, your new implant will be inserted through the same incision as your first surgery.
 This process is fairly routine and your surgery will be a bit quicker than more complicated procedures.
 If you’ve chosen a procedure that warrants a different incision to be made, your surgeon will explain the change to you before the surgery so you know what to expect.
 If you have scar tissue, it will be removed during surgery.
 Breast lifts and breast implant removals may take a little bit longer than your first breast surgery.